When Sandy Koufax was awarded a basketball scholarship to the University of Cincinnati in 1953, his plans included a career in architecture.

 "Either he throws the fastest ball I've ever seen, or I'm going blind,” said Hall of Famer Richie Ashburn.

-Born on December 30, 1935 in Brooklyn, NY, Koufax impressed a scout who saw him throw for his college baseball team.
+Born on Dec.
+30, 1935 in Brooklyn, N.Y., Koufax impressed a scout who saw him throw for his college baseball team.
 In 1954, he signed a contract with the Brooklyn Dodgers that contained a bonus which required at the time for Koufax to report to the major league team for two years.

 With a limited baseball background, Koufax struggled with control at first, but used his raw talent to begin regularly throwing for the Dodgers in 1958, when the team moved to Los Angeles.

-In 1959, Koufax struck out 18 Cubs in nine innings and set a major league record for strikeouts in two-games with 31.
-In 1963, Koufax led the league in wins with 25, in ERA with 1.88, in shutouts with 11 and strikeouts with 308.
-He won both the Cy Young Award and Most Valuable Player Award that season.
+In 1959, Koufax struck out 18 Giants in nine innings and set a major league record for strikeouts in two games with 31.
+In 1963, Koufax led the league in wins with 25, in ERA with 1.88, in shutouts with 11 and strikeouts with 306.
+He won both the Cy Young Award and NL Most Valuable Player Award that season.

 “I can see how he won 25 games.
 What I don't understand is how he lost five,” said Hall of Famer Yogi Berra in 1963.